cole-trapnell-lab/leidenbase/README.md

 # Leidenbase

 An R to C interface that runs the Leiden community detection algorithm to find a basic partition.
-It is the equivalent of the find_partition() function that is given in the Leidenalg distribution file 'leiden/src/functions.py' and includes the underlying Leidenalg C++ source code files of Leidenalg release version 0.7.0.
+It is the equivalent of the find_partition() function given in the Leidenalg distribution file *leiden/src/functions.py* and includes the underlying Leidenalg C++ source code files of Leidenalg release version 0.7.0.
 The Leiden algorithm is described in

 > *From Louvain to Leiden: guaranteeing well-connected communities.*
    V. A. Traag, L. Waltman, and N. J. van Eck,